idea-iitd/NeuroCUT/README.md

 ```
 Also, to run on any new graph, you need to add the graph.txt and node_embedding.pt file in raw_data folder.

+## Adding a new dataset
+1. Add the `graph.txt` and `node_embedding.pt` file in the `raw_data` folder.
+You can use the [a.py](./raw_data/a.py) file to download and modify the dataset.
+2. Create an experiment in the `data` folder containing the train, test, and validation subdirectories.
+You will need to add the `graph.txt` and `graph_stats.txt` file there.
+3. Our framework supports training on multiple graphs and inferring on different graphs as well.
+Configure your experiment folder accordingly to take advantage of this flexibility.